kornysietsma/polyglot-code-offline-layout/Readme.md

-# Polyglot tools offline voronoi layout
+# Polyglot code offline layout

 This is a quite hacky script to calculate Voronoi Treemap layouts for JSON files produced by the polyglot-code-scanner program.